Beastwick18/kitty-background-manager/README.md

 - [ ] Add playlists... maybe?

 ## Installation
 The program requires poetry, python, and pip to install correctly.
+Make sure you have all three installed before attempting installation.

 To install Kitty Background Manager, you will have to clone the repository and run the following commands to install the program